cdhigh/KindleEar/docs/English/reader.md

 After entering the dictionary lookup mode, a dictionary indicator will appear in the top-left corner of the page.
 Click on the word you want to look up, and the lookup mode will automatically exit after the lookup.

 3. Click anywhere inside the pop-up dictionary box to close it.

+## Known Bugs
+1. Incomplete content display for some articles in Chrome
+This issue is caused by incorrect iframe height calculation in the Chrome web engine.
+Currently, there is no optimal solution.
+If you encounter this situation, you can manually extend the height of the reading page by using **Ctrl+Click**, which increases the height by 200 pixels with each click, allowing more content to be displayed.